3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 This is the halfway point of the poem.

 I ask you to imagine yourself writing it all out again, word-for-word, line-four-line, from the beginning — except this time, see yourself writing it all in red lipstick upon your bathroom mirror.
 See the words you write, and write them in gigantic red letters.
-And please refer back to the poem as much as you need.
+And please refer back to the poem as often and as much as you need.
+You are encouraged to do this.
+In fact, I insist upon it.

 Please keep reading.

 Here now is the second half of the poem.
-Read it once closely and write it down on paper — or at the very least, pay careful attention to the words as you’re reading them:
+Read it once closely and write it down on paper, if you have the inclination and time — but, at the very least, pay close attention and give full focus to the words as you’re reading them:

 I wish we were